mmadondo/Twitter/README.md

 Twitter is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total.
+Time spent: About 20 hours spent in total.
-            Started on Monday, July 3rd, 2017 at 1:30PM

 ## User Stories